An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Discussion and Conclusion

+In this work, we demonstrated the signs of scaling laws for OOD generalization and calibration of pre-trained models in the image classification setting.
+This conclusion is drawn from a comprehensive study involving five datasets and over 100 different combinations of pre-training model architectures, pre-training datasets, model sizes, training strategies, and hyperparameter choices. }

-\update{ Our results are useful to practitioners due to their prescriptive nature: our systematic study on over 100 pre-trained models yielded that in the OOD setting with pretraining, larger architectures using larger training sets achieve better out-of-distribution generalization and calibration.
+\update{ Our results are \rebuttal{also} useful to computer vision practitioners due to their prescriptive nature: our systematic study on over 100 pre-trained visual models yielded that in the OOD setting with pretraining, larger architectures using larger training sets not only achieve better out-of-distribution generalization but also improve calibration, further reducing overconfidence in downstream tasks.
 We also found that non-generic training strategies---for example, the ones specifically designed to maximize in-distribution performance for ImageNet-1k on smaller models---do not achieve good OOD performance, indicating overfitting to the pre-training dataset.

 }